huma-engineering/huma-docs/data-collection/modules/physiological/sleep.md

 ## How it works

 This module syncs data from Fitbit.
-From the **Track** screen, open the Sleep module to automatically retrieve data from Fitbit and sync it with the Huma App.
+From the **Track** screen, open the Sleep module to automatically retrieve data from Fitbit and sync it with the Huma Care App.

 ![Sleep](./assets/Sleep01.png)

-In the clinician portal, care teams can view an overview of patient sleep data.
+In the Care Portal, care teams can view an overview of patient sleep data.
 Hovering over the data opens a more detailed view.

 ![Sleep](./assets/Sleep02.png)